Introduction to Azure SQL

 You can create alerts using Microsoft Azure Monitor with metrics such as DTU, Database size percentage, and Deadlocks.

-You can also help improve your performance by using tools such as Query Performance Insight or SQL Database Advisor.
+You can also help improve your performance by using tools such as Query Performance Insight.

 - Query Performance Insight in Azure SQL Databases